 It's crucial that standards evolve in a way that works for carbon markets in Africa.
 For example, many African countries are endowed with vast carbon sinks.
 Preventing the degradation of these areas could result in carbon credits to meet globally growing demand while avoiding the release of enormous amounts of carbon.
-Standards need to rigorously maintain integrity without setting requirements that functionally make critical credit types, such as avoided deforestation, impossible to certify.
-Changing standards are also reflected in buyer preferences, such as the increasing preference for carbon removal credits over carbon avoidance credits and a growing momentum around innovative carbon removal technologies.
-This could negatively impact African credits where there is significant potential in avoidance credits and a need to protect forests and other large carbon sinks.
-There is a need to advocate for the value of high quality, high integrity avoided emissions credits from Africa.

-56 BloombergNEF, "Producing Battery Materials in The DRC Could Lower Supply-Chain Emissions and Add Value to The Country's Cobalt", Nov.
+&lt;sup>64 BloombergNEF, "Producing Battery Materials in The DRC Could Lower Supply-Chain Emissions and Add Value to The Country's Cobalt", Nov.
 2021